alden199/BuPO/README.md

 ## 🚀 Code Release
-The code and models for this project will be made publicly available within *one week*.
+The code and models for this project will be made publicly available within *two weeks* (too busy, sorry :).
 Please stay tuned!

 ## 🙇‍♂️ Acknowledgement
 We thank the <a href="https://github.com/volcengine/verl">verl</a> for their valuable contributions to the open-source community.